zatoima/zatoima.github.io/content/authors/admin/_index.md

 This blog is mainly a note for myself in the future.

 ### interests:

-- Cloud Computing
-  - AWS / Azure / GCP
-- Cloud Database
-  - Aurora / RDS / Redshift / BigQuery / Spanner / DynamoDB / Bigtable / Neptune
-- Relational Database
-  - Oracle Database / PostgreSQL / MySQL
-- Data Engineering
-  - EMR / Dataproc / Apache Hadoop / Spark / Hive / kafka
+- Cloud / Database / Data Engineering / Analytics / Python
-- Python

 ### Powered by [Grass-Graph](https://grass-graph.moshimo.works/)